Ford Mustang (fifth generation): S197 concept

-At the following year's North American International Auto Show, Ford introduced a redesigned Mustang previewed by the 2003 concept vehicle that was codenamed "S-197".
+At the following year's North American International Auto Show, Ford introduced a redesigned Mustang previewed by the 2003 concept vehicle that was code-named "S197."
 It was based on the Ford D2C platform.
 Developed under the direction of Chief Engineer Hau Thai-Tang and with exterior design done by Sid Ramnarace, the fifth generation Mustang drew inspiration from the first-generation 1964–1970 Mustang.
 The design aesthetic of J Mays, Ford's Senior Vice President of Design, has been described as "retro-futurism."

 Initial release

 Mustang

 Production start-up for the 2005 Mustang was on September 7, 2004, with the first 2005 model rolling off the Flat Rock assembly line on September 27, 2004.
 U.S. market launch and customer deliveries began at the end of October 2004, with production ending in late 2008 for the 2009 model.

 The 2005–2009 base Mustang was powered by Ford's cast-iron block 4.0 L Cologne SOHC V6 engine, replacing the 3.8 L Essex OHV V6 used in 2004 and older models.
 It produced 210 hp at 5,300 rpm and 240 lb·ft of torque at 3,500 rpm and was mated to a standard Tremec T-5 5-speed manual transmission with Ford's 5R55S 5-speed automatic transmission available as an option.
 A 3.31:1 final drive ratio was standard with either transmission.
 In a comparison test with a Pontiac G6 Convertible conducted by Motor Trend magazine, a Mustang V6 convertible equipped with an automatic transmission was able to accelerate from zero to 60 mph in 7.3 seconds; 1.4 seconds quicker than the 2006 Pontiac G6 convertible.

 The Mustang had a MacPherson strut front suspension with reverse "L" lower control arms.
 The rear suspension employed a new three-link system to locate the axle longitudinally, and a Panhard Rod to locate the axle laterally.
 This live axle rear suspension, while sacrificing handling, provides the benefits of reduced cost and weight over heavier, more expensive independent rear suspensions.
 In spite of this, Ford has drawn heavy criticism from the automotive journalism community for the decision to equip the fifth generation Mustang with the live axle system.
 At a press conference, Ford stated that an independent rear suspension would have added $5,000 to the showroom price of the car.